How Google’s Quantum Computing Chip Willow is Pushing Boundaries

 Unmatched performance

-It surpasses Google’s previous Sycamore processor, showcasing the potential for real-world applications in fields like drug discovery and artificial intelligence.
+This performance not only surpasses previous Google quantum processors, such as Sycamore but also showcases the potential for practical applications in various fields like drug discovery and artificial intelligence.

 Energy efficiency and sustainability